 Is standing on me a dominant behavior from an alpha dog?

 There is a lot written about dogs in our homes wanting to be the alpha dog.
 There is an equal amount written that disputes that.

 The pro-alpha dog folks tend to think that dogs are hard-wired from their pre-domesticated days to be pack animals and that means there must be a leader of that pack.

 The other side of the coin is those that believe domesticated dogs have had the pack animal inclination bred out through the years and this does not actually govern their motives.
 The theory is that dogs look to us for love and protection, not to dominate us.

 I’m on the fence, actually.
 Hate to “not” take a stand but I’ve seen too much of both.

 I have dogs that absolutely feel they are a pack leader, and I have dogs that just couldn’t care less.

-Rusty, the Pit Bull Alpha dog
+Rusty, the Pit Bull

 He eats first, he sleeps where he wants, he takes the best toys, he snuggles in the best spots, and any new puppy must stand the Rusty test.
 The Rusty test is always tense (we can talk about that later) but always ends well with Rusty in charge.

 Before Rusty came along, we still had a sizeable pack and one of those dogs was a Rottweiler.
 Rotties, you would think, would be natural pack leaders.
 Let me tell ya, Cody didn’t have the slightest desire to lead anything.
 He just wanted to romp and play and run and be silly.
-He could have been the Alpha, but he had no desire to be.
+He could have been the pack leader, but he had no desire to be.